 >> Download c.v.
 (PDF)

-Muravchik currently teaches courses on the history of religion and the history of the family at the Claremont Colleges.
+Muravchik currently teaches history at the Claremont Colleges.